Egg waffle: History

 The origins of the egg waffle or gai daan jai (which literally translates to "little chicken egg") are unknown, despite being ingrained in the memories of Hong Kong residents young and old.
 One story says the enterprising post-war generation created the egg-shaped mold to make up for an eggless batter, as eggs used to be a luxury.
 Another tale points to street hawkers who bought damaged eggs on the cheap to work them into a batter, resulting in the classic golden color of the cake.
-It also is reasonable to suggest that the special iron skillet used to mold the gai daan tsai is a Hong Kong take on the traditional checkered European waffle press.
-Today, the two related snacks are often sold by the same stall.
-There is also another tale that it originated from the 1950s, when a sundry shop owner did not want to waste broken eggs and tried to add flour, butter etc. and baked it in a mold.
-However, in 1944, Mr Cheung, the founder of a food stall, began using a cart to sell daan jai kau which is the predecessor of egg waffle.
-Daan Jai Kau is bigger than an egg waffle, and it is often divided into 30 pieces for selling by the hawkers.
+It also is reasonable to suggest that the special iron skillet used to mold the gai daan jai is a Hong Kong take on the traditional checkered European waffle press.

+There is also another tale that in 1944, a food stall owner named Mr. Cheung, began using a cart to sell daan kau jai (蛋球仔), which is the predecessor of egg waffle.
+Daan kau jai was bigger than an egg waffle, and was often divided into 30 pieces for selling by the hawkers.